 Charity D’Amato-Crawford, Ben Crawford, and Max Crawford

-Charity D’Amato-Crawford is the founder of a design firm and a CMA member since 2006.
+Charity D’Amato-Crawford is the founder of a design firm.
 She is naturally drawn to and inspired by any work at the museum that’s bold and graphic.
 She’s quick to mention Ellsworth Kelly’s Red Blue as one of her favorites.
 A CMA member since 2006, Charity knows that when she visits with family or friends, she’ll always experience something new and exquisite.
 From a painting detail she’s never noticed to a new exhibition on view, there is always something exciting happening at the CMA.
 It’s her family’s favorite go-to place in town.

 Sarah Palagyi, Michael Ruttinger, and Charles Pallinger

 Jasmine Showers has enjoyed amazing experiences in her nine years working at the museum and as a CMA member.
-She has staffed the concerts known as Ohio City Stages, met award-winning musical artists performing in the museum, enjoyed Solstice parties, made forever friends, and developed a genuine love of art in many forms.
+She has staffed Ohio City Stages concerts, met award-winning musical artists performing at the museum, enjoyed Solstice parties, made forever friends, and developed a genuine love of art in many forms.
 Jasmine has also introduced countless first-time visitors to the museum, a big part of the CMA’s sincere effort to connect with the community on all levels.

 Dr. James Quilty